Hexagram 1乾Heaven

 — Legge (1882)

-Line 1 is the period before any market signal.
-The conviction is real.
-The proof is not.
+Line 1 is the period before any external signal.
+The conviction is real; the proof is not.
 The hexagram does not say the conviction is wrong.
 It says the conditions for spending it have not arrived.
 Spending it now is what 勿用 — do not act — is naming.

-The corrective is invisible internal work.
-Build the prototype no one has asked for.
-Run the small experiment that proves the model.
-Save the runway.
-Learn the skill you will need at line 3.
-The temptation at this stage is to convert private conviction into public claim too early, because the conviction feels heavy to carry alone.
+The corrective is invisible work.
+Build the thing no one has asked for yet.
+Run the small test that would prove the idea.
+Learn the skill line 3 will demand.
+Bank the reserves you will need.
+The temptation at this stage is to convert private conviction into a public claim too early, because the conviction feels heavy to carry alone.
 Carry it alone anyway.
 The dragon is hidden because the deep is where it grows.

-A practical test for whether you are on line 1: can you point to a single piece of external evidence that someone outside your head would weigh?
-If no, you are on line 1, and the work is to manufacture the first such piece of evidence — quietly, on your own terms, on your own clock.
+A practical test for whether you are on line 1: can you point to a single piece of evidence that someone outside your own head would weigh?
+If not, you are on line 1, and the work is to produce that first piece of evidence — quietly, on your own terms, on your own clock.

 見龍在田,利見大人。